FirstLegoLeague/launcher/docs/example-hw-configs.md

 <img src="./images/2 computers.png" style="width:75%">

 * Video and audio connections same as [Small competition](#small-competition)
-* Software installed on one computer, only brower used on 2nd computer
+* Software installed on one computer, only a browser used on 2nd computer
 * On 1st computer, open 4 browser tabs (right computer in image)
   1. Scoresheet
   1. Timer (could be on 2nd computer instead)